Note: The charter is effective July 22, 2019 through July 22, 2021.

 Objectives and Scope of Activities

 The HSSTAC provides independent, consensus scientific and technical advice and recommendations to the Under Secretary for Science and Technology who leads the Department of Homeland Security (DHS) Science and Technology Directorate (S&T).
 Its activities focus on the S&T mission to strengthen America’s security and resiliency by providing knowledge products and innovative technology solutions for the Homeland Security Enterprise.
-The committee addresses science and technology needs and trends, management processes and organizational constructs, and other matters of special interest to the Under Secretary for S&T and will ensure the identification of new technologies in those areas that strengthen homeland security.
-It will support the priority needs of DHS S&T's Homeland Security Advanced Research Projects Agency and First Responders Group.
+The committee addresses science and technology needs and trends, management processes and organizational constructs, and other matters of special interest to the Under Secretary for Science and Technology and will ensure the identification of new technologies in those areas that strengthen homeland security.
+It will support the priority needs of DHS S&T’s Chief Scientist, Director of Strategy and Policy, as well as the functional offices conducting the Directorate’s Research, Development, Test and Evaluation (RDT&E) mission.
 Upon request, the committee will provide scientifically- and technically-based advice to the Homeland Security Advisory Council.

 Description of Duties